-What Does Whatever People Say I Am That’s What I’m Not Mean?
+This Man Is Behind The Title Of The First Arctic Monkeys Album

 Whatever People Say I Am, That’s What I’m Not is a line from the novel Saturday Night Sunday Morning.
 Written in 1958 by Alan Sillitoe, the book tells the tale of Arthur Seaton, a man who works at the local factory, while drinking hard at the weekends and carrying on with various women.

-The book as turned into a famous film in 1960, where Seaton - played by Albert Finney - rails against people who claim to have got the measure of him.
+The book as turned into a famous film in 1960, where Seaton - played by Albert Finney, who died on 8 February aged 82 - rails against people who claim to have got the measure of him.

 At one point, he rants: “I’m me and nobody else.
 Whatever people say I am, that's what I'm not because they don't know a bloody thing about me!
 God knows what I am.”